yussuf-7/docker/README.md

-Simple docker compose for Laravel
+Sample docker compose for Laravel